 They start out losing money, just like the majority of companies.

-You’ll achieve great results if you consistently push out music, promote it, work on your craft, and remain hungry for success, just like when you invest in the stock market.
+You’ll achieve great results if you consistently push out music, promote it, learn about your audience (for example, learn how to see who follows you on Spotify), work on your craft, and remain hungry for success, just like when you invest in the stock market.

 The Spotify “Touch Points” Effect